-NQBP Employees can for example make a PID about:
+NQBP Employees can make a PID about:

-- · corrupt conduct; or - the conduct of another person that could, if proven, be a Reprisal that relates to a previous disclosure.
+- Corrupt Conduct; or - the conduct of another person that could, if proven, be a Reprisal that relates to a previous disclosure made to NQBP or the Crime and Corruption Commission (CCC).

-If an Employee is unsure as to whether information amounts to corrupt conduct, they should seek advice from Company Secretary in the first instance, or alternatively, the NQBP Legal Team].
+If an Employee is unsure as to whether information amounts to corrupt conduct, they should seek advice from Company Secretary in the first instance, or alternatively, the NQBP Legal Team.